ionelmc/python-tblib/README.rst

   code over multiple processes (imagine multiprocessing, billiard, futures, celery etc).
 * Parse traceback strings and raise with the parsed tracebacks. *No pickling is used*.

+Again, note that using the pickle support is completely optional.

 Installation
 ============